 Forward-Starting Secured Financing Receivables.
-This amount includes reverse repurchase agreements that the Company has entered into prior to the date of the consolidated statement of financial condition that will settle after June 30, 2023.
+These commitments include reverse repurchase agreements that the Company has entered into prior to the date of the consolidated statement of financial condition that will settle after June 30, 2024.
 These transactions are primarily secured by collateral from U.S. government agency securities and other sovereign government obligations when they are funded.

 Central Counterparty.
-These commitments relate to the Company's membership in certain clearinghouses and are contingent upon the default of a clearinghouse member or other stress events.
+These commitments relate to the Company's membership in a clearinghouse and are contingent upon the default of a clearinghouse member or other stress events.